j-enk/IT2901-25-elfryd/battery-sensor/broker/docs/api.md

 ## API Overview

-The Elfryd API provides a secure HTTP interface to access sensor data, configuration commands, and MQTT messages stored in the system.
+The Elfryd broker API provides a secure HTTPS interface to access sensor data, configuration commands, and MQTT messages stored in the system.
 It's designed for:

 - Backend applications to retrieve sensor data
 - Administration interfaces to monitor the system